lvgl-crystal

 The Crystal bindings now expose backend adapter profiles under src/lvgl/backend/:

-• HeadlessTestBackend (default for specs/CI)
+• HeadlessTestBackend (recommended for specs/CI)

-LVGL_BACKEND selects the profile (headless by default).
+LVGL_BACKEND selects the profile (macos by default on macOS, sdl elsewhere).

 Headless test backend (Debian-first)